-Definition: student who is in 10th, 11th, or 12th grade and wishes to take college courses.
+Definition: A student in 11th or 12th grade who wishes to take college courses.
 Complete courses would apply toward both high school and college credit.

-A Move on When Ready applicant must submit the following items in order to be considered for admission:
+A dual enrollment applicant must submit the following items to be considered for admission:

 - Application for Admission